Knowledge Base | Level Beast

 Our standard delivery target is 9:15 AM EST. However, the data does not update automatically in your browser — you need to refresh your chart after 9:15 AM to pull the latest levels.

 It takes us two hours every morning to distill data across four tickers.
 We have to wait for the government to release specific data and we have to wait on foreign markets, currency, earnings, sector rotation data, and a mountain of other inputs.
-When geo-political data is delayed — which is increasingly common given government slowdowns and cutbacks — we have to wait for that data to produce accurate levels, zones, and projections.

 ⚡ On rare delay days